Real-space density profile reconstruction of stacked voids: Conclusions and future work

 This first application of the algorithm on real voids is a proof of concept, the first step to a better understanding of the shape of voids.
-It is important to determine the reason of these differences in the shape of voids, that might depend on many factors (on the radius, physics and evolution of the stacked void). \cite{LW} and \cite{S} suggested the presence of a common profile for stacked voids of different radii.
+It is important to determine the reason of these differences in the shape of voids, that might depend on many factors (on the radius, physics and evolution of the stacked void). \cite{Lavaux2012} and \cite{Sutter2012b} suggested the presence of a common profile for stacked voids of different radii.
 The reconstruction of density profiles in real space offers the possibility to analyse this claim in observations and we assess for further work its detailed investigation.
 A future possible improvement of the algorithm would be the rescaling of the reconstructed profile for different sizes of voids to obtain statistical properties of profiles.
-Also, the application of the algorithm to a realistic mock catalogue (instead of dark matter particles) could improve the understanding of the reconstructed cosmic voids profiles in real space.

-As for future applications, since the Alcock-Paczy\'{n}ski test relies on the difference between the shape of void in redshift space and in real space to measure the expansion of the universe, the cosmological independent shape of the voids density profile in real space can help to reduce the systematic error in the test \citep{S}: it would give the exact shape of the void to compare with the distorted shape of the void in redshift-space data.
-Furthermore a complete knowledge of the real density profile of voids will allow studying their evolution without being affected by redshift distortions.
-Among other applications we will consider the reconstruction of the expansion of voids and their velocity profile.
+As for future applications, since the Alcock-Paczy\'{n}ski test relies on the difference between the shape of void in redshift space and in real space to measure the expansion of the Universe, the cosmological-independent shape of the voids density profile in real space can help to reduce the systematic error in the test \citep{Sutter2012b}: it would give the exact shape of the void to compare with the distorted shape of the void in redshift-space data.
+Furthermore, a complete knowledge of the real density profile of voids will allow studying their evolution without being affected by redshift distortions.
+Among other applications, we will consider the reconstruction of the expansion of voids and their velocity profile.